Gary’s pattern-planner

 Left column = left hand’s loops; Right column = right hand’s loops

-In these two columns, each pair of tiles represents the upper and lower shanks of the loop on that finger—so this planner works for bicolor loops!
-For a loop of one color, be sure to set both tiles of the pair to be the same color.
+In the lower left corner, each pair of tiles represents the upper and lower shanks of the loop on that finger.
+For a single-color loop, both tiles of the pair would be the same color.
+(You can ignore the letters on the tiles*3 – they help Gary with programming, but aren’t necessary for using the planner.)

-At the start of braiding the left hand holds only three loops.
+At the start of every braiding cycle, the left hand holds only three loops.
 So, in the left column you will see a blank space for the ring finger, since it holds no loop.

 Counting from the top of each column, the fingers are Index, Middle, (Ring), Little finger